Last Updated on February 18, 2026 by Shannon

 Homemade Frosty Paws has two different ways to make frozen dog treats.

-Peanut Butter and Jam Frozen Mini Cups is a cute, easy to make layered dog treat.
+Peanut Butter and Jelly Frozen Dog Treats are a cute, easy-to-make layered dog treat.

-Watermelon and Yogurt Frozen Dog Treats is a simple summer treat to make your dog.
+Watermelon and Yogurt Frozen Dog Treats are a simple summer treat to make for your dog.

 Dairy-Free Dog Ice Cream is a two-ingredient version of dog ice cream that doesn’t have any dairy.